LazerHax/public-stuff/README.md

 # public-stuff
-stuff i have made public. you don't need my permission to use or modify the stuff here; it's public!
+stuff i have made public. you don't need my permission to use or modify the stuff here

 regarding the coaches:
 - they do not and will not have interior. i am not doing that.